 Note this interface uses the term "opener" to underline the expected laziness of the operation.
-For example, when a xarray.
-Dataset is returned from a Zarr directory, the actual data is represented by Dask arrays and will be loaded only on-demand.
+For example, when a xarray.Dataset is returned from a Zarr directory, the actual data is represented by Dask arrays and will be loaded only on-demand.

-'''

-abstract get_open_data_params_schema(data_id: str = None) \rightarrow JsonObjectSchema
+abstract get_open_data_params_schema($data_id: str = None$) \rightarrow JsonObjectSchema data_id - An optional data resource identifier.

-'''